egor-miasnikov/ase-candidates-form-frontend/README.md

-#Advanced Software Engineering candidates form.
+# Advanced Software Engineering candidates form
 Using this form candidates can share their achievements with committee

 ## Available Scripts